October 31, 2025

 Hiking in the Dolomites is best when you’re prepared for a variety of terrain and weather.
 Like any hiking trip in the Alps, it’s important to pack layers, as morning temperatures in the Dolomites are cool, but warm up quickly throughout the day.
 My small 15L day pack included a hooded Patagonia micropuff, beanie, gloves, and Gore-Tex top and bottoms (just in case we encountered unexpected weather on the trails), along with a 2L bottle of water, which was more than enough since there are many opportunities to fill up along the way.

 Sturdy hiking shoes are crucial for the hikes up and down rocky trails.
 For footwear, I brought three: a proper pair of high-top waterproof hiking boots, my La Sportiva Bushido III GTX trail running shoe (my favorite and easiest for day-to-day use), and some Bedrock sandals.
 I wore the high-top boots only once on a trail that was known to be wet and muddy.
-I’m glad our Trip Leaders recommended we wear hiking boots that day because my feet would have been soaked if I wore my trail runners.
-If you really want to get into the nitty gritty of what to wear, check out our Dolomites packing list.
+I’m glad our Trip Leaders recommended we wear hiking boots that day because my feet would have been soaked if I had worn my trail runners.
+If you really want to get into the nitty-gritty of what to wear, check out our Dolomites packing list.